Sewer repair

 Proper sewer repair eliminates sewer odors.
 Once the line is fixed and sealed properly, sewer gas can't escape.
 Your house and yard smell normal again.
 You're not embarrassed when people visit.
 You can use your plumbing without worrying about smells.

-Repairing your sewer prevents contamination of groundwater and your neighbors' property.
+Repairing your sewer helps prevent contamination of groundwater and your neighbors' property.
 Sewage leaking into the ground is an environmental problem.
 It can affect water quality and create health risks for your whole neighborhood.
 In older downtown Little Rock areas where properties are close together, a sewer leak on your property can impact neighbors.

 A working sewer line means all your drains work right.
 Toilets flush completely.
 Showers drain fast.
 You can run multiple fixtures at once without problems.
 Your plumbing works the way it should.
 You don't have to plan around which drains you can use together.